 Recency

-Conversely, individuals who have been detached from formal education for five years or more may consider recalibrating their starting point within the educational program.
+Individuals who have been detached from formal education for five years or more should consider recalibrating their starting point within the educational program.
 Those possessing suitable foundational knowledge might find suitability in pursuing the Yellow Belt or Green Belt certifications as alternate starting points within the curriculum.

 Professional experience

-The pursuit of the Black Belt certification is advisable for individuals well-versed in Lean and Quality management, possess a comprehensive grasp of statistical concepts and quantitative reasoning, sustained continuous engagement in formal learning, or have amassed substantial experiential knowledge in relevant domains.
+Individuals who are profound in Lean and Quality management and have a strong grasp of statistical concepts and quantitative reasoning should pursue the Black Belt certification.
+They should also demonstrate sustained engagement in formal learning or have accumulated significant experiential knowledge in relevant domains.

 However, individuals transitioning careers often encounter a hiatus from formal education and may lack familiarity with current systems or methodologies.
-For those comfortable with statistical principles but seeking to acclimate gradually, commencing with the Yellow Belt and potentially advancing to the Green Belt is recommended.
+We recommend starting with the Yellow Belt for those comfortable with statistical principles, gradually acclimating before potentially advancing to the Green Belt.
 Engaging in the Black Belt curriculum without adequate preparation might pose considerable challenges, leading to frustration and potential discouragement.